lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 Fernandez, 2005.
 Obtaining a best fitting plane through 3D georeferenced data.
 Journal of Structural Geology, 125, 268-300, doi: 10.1016/j.jsg.2004.12.004

-The following example data sets are available at www.swisstopo.ch:
+The following data are used as an example and are available at www.swisstopo.ch:

 - the 1:25'000 GeoCover geological vector data set of Switzerland, including the bedrock data, the faults and the orientation measurements
 - the digital elevation model swissALTI3D